 I work with people who might call themselves learners.
 Whether looking for new ways to lead, impact, or influence, you enjoy taking on challenges, finding new perspectives, moving into unknown territory.
 You enjoy new ideas and putting them to work.
 You see opportunities in the midst of volatility, change, and uncertainty in today’s world.
 You feel called to serve and called to act.
 You value a thinking partner as you take on new challenges.

-My approach is not about problem-solving or quick fixes.
-It is an emergent approach where together we slow down, inquire, and open to awareness.
+My approach is an emergent approach where, together, we slow down, inquire, and open to awareness.
 We have genuine conversations.
 We find how life shows up for you and what you would like to create.
 We take time for reflection, inquiry, self-observation, relevant reading, and practices.
 We notice the narratives, assumptions, and behaviors that limit our fullness and impact.
 We find areas where you feel stuck or dull and find authenticity, connection, and clarity.
 It builds capacity to better engage with life’s circumstances.

 Most people who know me say that I ask great questions.
 This comes naturally for me, from my days as a lawyer when asking insightful questions was key to understanding situations in a more complete way.
 Questions guide my life even when there are no answers.
 Questions, both big and small, reflect my curiosity about life, people, and the unknown aspects of life.
 These questions support clients in self-reflection, awareness, and direction.